 No Agencies PleaseContact name: Alison Fraser Telephone: 01795522540 Email: email@example.com

-Vacancies: There is currently one vacancy at Berkeley House.
+Vacancies: There is currently one vacancy at Berkeley House this vacancy is in the Granary.

 Welcome to Regard.
 We are a national provider of accommodation and specialist support to people with a learning disability and by joining us you will find your time being productive, enjoyable, hard-working but most of all you will have a positive input into the lives of the people for whom we provide services too.

-Regard’s commitment to equality and diversity means that every Service User supported by Regard has their individual needs comprehensively addressed and are treated equally and without discrimination.
+Regard’s commitment to equality and diversity means that every person supported by Regard has their individual needs comprehensively addressed and are treated equally and without discrimination.

 We have ran over 465 courses in 2015 with more that 5500 attendees.
 Read more….